andreypopp/dgraph/README.md

 `dgraph` is a replacement for `module-deps` which:

-  * is almost fully compatible with `module-deps` for the expception of different caching mechanism, otherwise it reuses test suite from `module-deps`
+  * is almost fully compatible with `module-deps` for the exception of different caching mechanism, otherwise it reuses test suite from `module-deps`
-  * allows you to extract dependencies and enrich modules via transforms
+  * allows you to extract dependencies and enrich modules via module transforms (in addition to source transform)

-## installation
+## Installation

     % npm install dgraph

-## usage
+## Usage

 `dgraph` is fully compatible with `module-deps` so you all configuration options and API are the same: